 Choreographer & Performer: Garrett Parker/ Duration: 10-15 minutes

 ‘Option Two’ explores the idea of being pulled into two directions at once.
 Performed as a site specific improvisation, ‘Option Two’ seeks to physicalize and liberate the undetermined mind.

-Garrett Parker was born in North Carolina and spent much of his childhood in New Delhi, India.
+Garrett Parker is a Brooklyn based dance artist.
 Garrett has always been attracted to design and has found choreography to be the most honest medium to express his ideas.
-Upon graduating from UNCSA, Garrett has most recently shared his work at the Actors Fund Arts Center and the Laguardia Performing Arts Center.
-Through his choreography, Garrett wishes to combine movement, music, film and performance theater, to work toward improved tolerance, understanding, and a sense of connection in our world.
-During the summer of 2018, Garrett looks forward to becoming an Italian citizen and launching the first company season of Detox Movement.
+Garrett has most recently shared his choreography at the Actors Fund Arts Center, the Laguardia Performing Arts Center and the Davenport Theater, NYC.
+Through his work, Garrett wishes to encourage artistic collaboration and combine movement, props, film and performance theater, to work toward improved tolerance, understanding, and a sense of connection in our world.
+During the summer of 2018, Garrett looks forward to becoming an Italian citizen and launching the first official company season of Detox Movement

 Choreographer: Vito Leone Cassano / Choreographer assistant: Claudia Cavalli / Music: A.A.V.V. / Light designer: Michelangelo Volpe / Performers: Claudia Cavalli, Marco Curci, Erica Di Carlo, Francesco Lacatena, Grazia Micoli, Anna Moscatelli, Antonella Piazzolla, Roberto Vitelli / Duration: 30 min

 Mother Nature creates men and therefore their relationships.
 Here, the elements of Nature become symbols of ideologies and attitudes of the different European countries, often fighting for supremacy and social control, while influenced by prejudices and lack of awareness of "co-existing" realities.